Skip to main content

 “The Appalachian Center is thrilled to support these student researchers that represent nine departments across four colleges,” said Kathryn Engle, associate director of the Appalachian Center.
 “We look forward to learning from their work as they continue to produce cutting-edge research in and on the region.”

-The James S. Brown Graduate Student Award for Research on
+The James S. Brown Graduate Student

 By Madison Dyment